A sacrament is visible sign of God’s invisible grace. The United Methodist Church recognizes two sacraments: Baptism and Holy Communion.

 Communion is a shared meal of bread and juice in which we experience the presence and love of God.
 Here’s some helpful info about Communion at Haygood.

-Communion, like Baptism, is also a sacrament; an outward, participatory sign of God’s grace at work within us.
+Communion, like baptism, is an outward, participatory sign of God’s grace at work within us.
 In Communion, we remember and participate in Christ’s final meal with the disciples.
 We thank God for the grace extended to us through Christ.
 You may have heard this meal called Holy Communion, Lord’s Supper or Eucharist.

 As United Methodists, we share in an open table.
 This means there are no restrictions on who can participate.
 You don’t have to be a member of this church or any church.
-You also don’t have to be a certain age, so bring your child and bring your grandma.
-Everyone is welcome because Christ invites us all to eat with him and meets us all here.
+Children are welcome to receive.
+Christ invites us all to eat with him and meets us all here.

 The meal is simple: bread and juice.
 The bread and juice represent the body and blood of Christ, broken and shed on the cross.
-These two simple elements embody the sacrifice Christ made on the cross along with the love and forgiveness that are extended to us through that act.
+These two simple elements embody the sacrifice Christ made on the cross.

 COMING TO THE TABLE